NCAR/ccpp-scm/scm/doc/TechGuide/chap_quick.rst

 -----------------------------------------

-The source code for the SCM and CCPP components is in the form of programs written in FORTRAN, FORTRAN 90, and C. In addition, the I/O relies on the NetCDF libraries.
+The source code for the SCM and CCPP components is in the form of programs written in FORTRAN 90 (with some required features from the FORTRAN 2008 standard), and C. In addition, the model I/O relies on the NetCDF libraries.
 Beyond the standard scripts, the build system relies on use of the Python scripting language, along with cmake, GNU make and date.